crownlessking/web-ui/README.md

 **NOTE**: From here on out, we will use the custom file example.

-## How to define a page
+## How to create a page

-In your custom JavaScript file, define a variable called `appPages`.
+In your custom JavaScript file, create a global variable called `appPages`.

 ```javascript
 // Inside custom js file.